TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 export default ErrorPage;
 ~~~

 Add the `errorElement` to the configuration, and verify that it renders an error page by going to the `/profile` path or any unmentioned paths.
+We'll wire this back up in the assignment.

 ~~~jsx
 import React from "react";